Alastair Chalmers: Athletics career

 Chalmers won his fifth successive British 400 metres hurdles title at the 2024 British Athletics Championships on 30 June 2024, setting a new personal best, and championship record, of 48.54 seconds to put himself in line for a spot at the Paris Olympics.
 His place at the Games was confirmed on 5 July 2024, when Team GB announced their athletics team.
 Chalmers finished third in his heat to qualify for the semi-finals at the Games.
 In the semi-finals he hit a hurdle around 150 metres from the finish line and fell to the track, and although he got up to complete the race, he finished eighth and did not progress to the final.

 He was named Outstanding Performer of the Year at the 2024 Guernsey Sports Commission Awards.

 Chalmers won the bronze medal in the 400 metres at the 2025 British Indoor Athletics Championships, setting a new personal best of 46.84 secs in the semi-finals.
 He was subsequently selected for the Great Britain 4 × 400 metres relay squad to take part in the 2025 European Athletics Indoor Championships.
 Chalmers won a bronze medal as part of the British team in the mixed relay on the first day of the competition.

 On 8 June 2025, Chalmers set a new 400 metres hurdles personal best, recording 48.30 secs to take first place at the Weltklasse Rehlingen in Germany.

 At the 2025 World Athletics Championships in Tokyo, Japan, he reached the semi-finals, but came sixth in a time of 49.49 secs and subsequently failed to qualify for the final.

+On 21 June 2026, Chalmers won his sixth British title at the national championships in Birmingham, running a time 49.05 seconds in the final.

+Having won his heat in 48.92 seconds to qualify as fourth fastest, Chalmers ran a time of 50.24 seconds to finish sixth in the 400 metres hurdles final at the Commonwealth Games in Glasgow, Scotland, on 31 July 2026.

+On 12 August 2026, Chalmers ran a time of 49.71 seconds to finish seventh in his semifinal at the European Championships in Birmingham and therefore miss out on qualification for the final.